atelier-saulx/selva/server/selvad/doc/selva_proto.md

 `width` is used with char buffers to specify the maximum number of bytes to be copied.
-If `precision` is given as `*` with `%s` or `%p` then the string is passed as a pointer and the length is written to `size_t` pointer argument preceeding the string pointer, e.g. `selva_proto_scanf(fin, buf, sz, "%.*s", &len, &s)`.
+If `precision` is given as `*` with `%s` or `%p` then the string is passed as a pointer and the length is written to `size_t` pointer argument preceding the string pointer, e.g. `selva_proto_scanf(fin, buf, sz, "%.*s", &len, &s)`.

 The function returns the number of arguments successfully parsed, which can